google/WebFundamentals/src/content/en/fundamentals/design-and-ui/index.md

 <div style="clear:both;"></div>

-## Related Resources
+## Related resources

-### Code Labs
+### Code labs

 [Your First Multi-Device Site](/web/fundamentals/getting-started/your-first-multi-screen-site/) <br>
-It is not as hard to build fully responsive sites as you think, and to show you, this guide takes you through the steps that you can use to get started
+It's not as hard to build fully responsive sites as you think, and to show you, this guide takes you through the steps that you can use to get started.

 ### Chrome DevTools